-Feeding Fussy Eaters & Inspiring Little Foodies – Part 1
+Feeding Fussy Toddlers & Inspiring Little Foodies – Part 1

 My tips & tricks for fussy toddlers & kids are a mixture of evidence-based practices and also what I have learned and tried myself as a mum.
 Obviously, being a Nutritionist I have strong beliefs regarding the importance of nutrition and feeding practices from a young age.
 I have worked in the area of infant nutrition and therefore learned a lot regarding early feeding, food preferences, and how as a parent you can positively influence your child’s preferences.
 Therefore, before I even became pregnant, I knew what I had to do to get my children eating broccoli.